nickbrandt/GitLab/doc/ci/yaml/README.md

     strategy: depend
 ```

-It is possible to mirror the status from a upstream pipeline:
+It is possible to mirror the status from an upstream pipeline:

 ```
 upstream_bridge: